Canonical Heights on Shimura Varieties and the Andr\'e-Oort Conjecture: Adelically Metrized Bundles

 Note that if the vector bundle is a line bundle, then an acceptable collection of norms is - when $X=Y$ - nothing other than an $M$-metric \cite{BG} on our line bundle.
-Analogously to that context, we have an associated height function for points $P\in \cY(\cO_F[N^{-1}])$ given by taking a non-vanishing section $s$ of $V$ not vanishing at $P$ and defining
+Analogously to that context, we have an associated height function for points $P\in \cY(\cO_F[N^{-1}])$ given by taking a section $s$ of $V$ not vanishing at $P$ and defining Moreover, this extends in a natural way to points in the algebraic closure $\cY(\cO_{\ol F}[N^{-1}])$.

-It follows from Lemma \ref{lem:admissibleind} that up to an additive $O(1)$ the height depends only on the triple $(X,Y,V)$.
+It follows from Lemma \ref{lem:admissibleind} that up to an additive $O(1)$ the height depends only on the triple $(X,Y,V)$ and the difference of metrics at infinity.
+If however our metrics are strongly admissible, then this latter point is also bounded by an $O(1)$.
+To make it very concrete, we have the following: